Short Questions

 Types of Translatory motion:

-Translatory motion can be divided into linear motion, circular motion and random motion.
+Translatory motion can be divided into linear motion, circular motion, and random motion.

 1. Linear motion:

-Straight-line motion of a body is called linear motion.
+The straight-line motion of a body is called linear motion.

 Examples: